-Educate the justice system about the realities of stalking, threatening behaviors and how this affected you.
+Educate the justice system about the realities of stalking, threatening behaviours and how this affected you.

 Get involved in anti-violence groups.
 All violence is about control which leads to abuse and future victims.

-Team up with workers who understand the system and pick their brain about how to help others learn about how to obtain disability.
+Team up with workers who understand the system and pick their brains about how to help others learn about how to obtain disability.
 You are a SURVIVOR, not a VICTIM today!

 Lead a forum on your experiences.

 Start a FB page to take action on issues like sexual abuse, violence, sex trafficking, spousal abuse, and cults.

 Journal your thoughts in a public group for those who have also suffered similar abuse.
 Control the invites, set boundaries for the group to keep it safe.

 Comment on newspaper articles that speak to all traumatic issues.
 You are a survivor and that makes you an expert!